matthjs/CG_competition/README.md

 Unrelated.
 But when you normalize all vertices on the cat model you get this monstrosity:
 !["Uhhhhh"](./opengl/src/logs/catt_phong.png)
-(note that Phong shader is used here)
+(note that Phong shader is used here)'

+# Update
+Added support for multiple textures.